KevRitchie/KevRitchie/README.md

 ### Hi there, my name's Kev or Kevin if I'm trouble! 😂

-I’m a software developer with over 20 years’ experience and work primarily in C#.
+I’m a software developer working primarily in C# and buidling things in the ☁.
 A long way from changing screen colours and making music on my C64 back in the early 80s.

 🌱 I’m currently learning all about Azure, but happy to help anyone in the community on their software development journey.